-• WHERE THE AMOUNT OF THE ERROR EXCEEDS \$50.00
+WHERE THE AMOUNT OF THE ERROR EXCEEDS \$50.00

-If an error is identified the Ratepayer will be given 14 days to pay the shortfall.
-If the shortfall is paid by the extended due date, so advised, full discount will be allowed at that time.
+The Ratepayer will be advised in writing of the error and given 14 days to pay the shortfall.
+If the shortfall is paid by the extended due date so advised full discount will be allowed at that time.